-Jay Roach's low-brow family – or rather, families – comedy Meet the Fockers, starring Ben Stiller, Robert De Niro, Dustin Hoffman, Barbra Streisand, Blythe Danner, and Teri Polo, is now officially the most successful live-action comedy in history.
-But is it really?
+Starring Ben Stiller, Robert De Niro, Dustin Hoffman, Barbra Streisand, Blythe Danner, and Teri Polo, Universal/DreamWorks’ Jay Roach-directed blockbuster Meet the Fockers is now officially the highest grossing comedy movie (live action) in history.

-According to a Los Angeles Times report, the craphouse family movie of the year (2004/2005) has grossed $498 million worldwide, $221 million of which outside the U.S. and Canada.
-It should be pointed out that as far as international box office figures are concerned, it surely doesn’t hurt that in the last couple of years the U.S. dollar has lost a lot of ground against most major foreign currencies.
+According to a Los Angeles Times report, the craphouse family – or rather, families – movie of the year (2004–2005) has scored $498 million worldwide, $221 million of which outside the U.S. and Canada.
+In this context, one should point out that as far as international box office figures are concerned, it surely doesn’t hurt that in the last couple of years the U.S. dollar has lost a lot of ground against most major currencies.

 ‘Meet the Fockers’ vs. ‘Home Alone’